Print Friendly, PDF & Email

 Fiscally Sponsored Projects

-Star Legacy Foundation executes a fiscal sponsorship grant agreement with select projects.
-Donations earmarked for a project operating under Star Legacy’s sponsorship are actually given to the Foundation.
+Donations to a project operating under Star Legacy’s sponsorship are given to the Foundation.
 This allows donors to receive the full benefits of making a charitable donation.
-Star Legacy Foundation then places the donations in a special restricted fund dedicated to the project.
+Then, Star Legacy Foundation places the donations in a special restricted fund dedicated to you project.

 Governed by the fiscal sponsorship grant agreement, Star Legacy Foundation uses the restricted fund to disburse grants to the project.
 The project provides regular reports to document its activities and expenditures.
 To defray the expenses associated with administering fiscal sponsorship, the Foundation charges a 10% on all fiscal sponsorship donations received.
 Because of the significantly increased complexities of administering grants and contracts, the Foundation charges a 15% fee on grants.